 The taskforce will recommend priority projects to the Minister for Planning in order to expedite planning processes under either the Planning and Environment Act 1987 or the Victorian Civil and Administrative Tribunal Act 1998.

-Applications for priority project fast-tracking in the Taskforce's first phase should be submitted by Friday 5 June, 2020.
+Applications for priority project fast-tracking in the Taskforce's pilot phase closed on Friday 5 June, 2020.

 Priority project criteria

-The project fast-track taskforce will assess applications and refer priority projects that meet the criteria that the taskforce can recommend for fast-tracking to the Minister for Planning.
+The project fast-track team will assess applications and determine priority projects that meet the criteria that the taskforce can recommend for fast-tracking to the Minister for Planning.

 Projects will be triaged and assessed for how well they align with Victorian Government policy, are properly funded and shovel-ready, provide wider benefits to the community and factor in the views of relevant stakeholders.
-Find out if your project fits the eligibility criteria below:
+The project eligibility criteria and process for assessment are below:

-Building Victoria's Recovery Taskforce also welcomes written stakeholder submissions unrelated to priority project applications, including from businesses, local councils, peak bodies, unions and individuals wishing to put forward their ideas and suggestions relating to the Taskforce's terms of reference.
+Building Victoria's Recovery Taskforce has also received written stakeholder submissions unrelated to priority project applications, including from businesses, local councils, peak bodies, unions and individuals wishing to put forward their ideas and suggestions relating to the Taskforce's terms of reference

-Written submissions can be emailed through to submissions.BVRT@delwp.vic.gov.au before 31st May, 2020.
-These submissions will be reviewed and considered by the Taskforce in the course of preparing recommendations to the Victorian Government.
+The Taskforce received around 40 written submissions from stakeholders from across Victoria, which are being reviewed and considered by the Taskforce in the course of preparing recommendations to the Victorian Government.